Comparing Legal Cultures in Europe

 - Learn to appeciate and actively use the legal cultural model as analytical tool for legal comparative analysis.

-- Increase students understanding of the legal cultures of England, Scotland, Norway and Germany
+- Increase students understanding of the legal cultures of England, Scotland, Norway and Germany from a comparative perspective.

 - Improve your ability to communicate to members from other legal cultures and critically evaluate legal cultural challenges, developments and changes both domestically and abroad.

 As a general competence the student should improve their skills in writing and comunication academic English and identify and overcome potential challenges when working with lawyers or other professionals in an international environment.

 At the end of this course, you should be able to:

 - identify the main structural elements and the subcategories of the legal cultural model

 - apply the legal cultural model in order to identify similarities and differences in legal cultures in Europe and by doing so